awasekhirni/1001aiprojects/README.md

 10. A system that can help individuals learn about the legal implications before signing any contracts or agreements, and automatically device a contract that safegaurds individuals (keeping their interests first)
 11. A system that can teach kids learn music through self paced learning lession with incremental automated learning paths.
 12. A system that can teach kids arabic/urdu calligraphy through self paced learning lession with incremental automated learning paths.
+13. A system that can teach kids arabic/urdu language through self paced learning sessions and sentences using word plays 14.